twbs/bootstrap/site/content/docs/5.3/migration.md

 ### Typography

-- We no longer set a color for `$headings-color-dark` or `--bs-heading-color` for dark mode.
+- We no longer set a color for `$heading-color-dark` or `--bs-heading-color` for dark mode.
 To avoid several problems of headings within components appearing the wrong color, we've set the Sass variable to `null` and added a `null` check like we use on the default light mode.

 ### Components